 - A4.1 Prepare site-specific conservation objectives for the bird species for which the Skelligs SPA has been designated.
-Include quantitative conservation objectives attributes and targets. - A4.2 Maintain close cooperation between the SMIG, the property management team, the

-- NPWS and the Guide team. - A4.3 Secure ministerial consent, underpinned by relevant scientific data and analyses, for relevant interventions as required. - A4.4 Ensure an ecological assessment is undertaken for any project or activity which might significantly impact on the biodiversity of the island (including screening for Appropriate Assessment if necessary, for any plan or project likely to have a significant effect on the species and their habitats for which the SPA has been designated) so that nature conservation issues are considered alongside built heritage. - A4.5 Continue to develop the seabird-monitoring programme, with particular attention to burrow-nesting seabirds, in order to derive, among other things, robust population estimates, population trends and the identification of pressures acting on the populations.
-Such data will inform the management of both public access and the works programme in monitoring potential effects of human activities. - A4.6 On an annual basis, carry out a census of all cliff-nesting seabird species and estimate the breeding productivity of Sceilg Mhichíl's kittiwake population. - A4.7 Ensure that the value of the seabird data collected at Sceilg Mhichíl is optimised by contributing to national and international seabird survey and monitoring initiatives. - A4.8 Participate in national and international seabird survey and monitoring initiatives. - A4.9 Implement, and if necessary update, the biosecurity action plan to deal with accidental or deliberate introductions of predator species. - A4.10 Exclude recreational and other non-essential helicopter flights from an exclusion zone of 1 kilometre surrounding Skelligs SPA. - A4.11 Finalise and publish a vegetation survey, including an investigation of species that may have been cultivated by the monks. - A4.12 Promote and undertake survey, research and, where needed, conservation work of other biodiversity taxa on the island. - A4.13 Research the impacts of mice and rabbits on the biodiversity and archaeological heritage of the islands.
-Consider whether eradication is necessary.
+Include quantitative conservation objectives attributes and targets. - A4.2 Maintain close cooperation between the SMIG, the Site Management Team, the NPWS and the Guide team. - A4.3 Secure ministerial consent, underpinned by relevant scientific data and analyses where required, for relevant interventions as required. - A4.4 Ensure that an ecological assessment is undertaken for any project or activity that might significantly impact on the biodiversity of the island (including appropriate assessment or screening for any plan or project likely to have a significant effect on the species and their habitats for which the SPA has been designated). - A4.5 Continue to develop the seabird-monitoring programme, with particular attention to burrow-nesting seabirds in order to derive, among other things, robust population estimates, population trends and the identification of pressures acting on the populations.
+Such data will inform the management of both public access and the works programme in monitoring potential effects of human activities. - A4.6 On an annual basis, carry out a census of all cliff-nesting seabird species and estimate the breeding productivity of Sceilg Mhichíl's kittiwake population. - A4.7 Ensure that the value of the seabird data collected at Sceilg Mhichíl is optimised by contributing to national and international seabird survey and monitoring initiatives. - A4.8 Participate in national and international seabird survey and monitoring initiatives. - A4.9 Implement the biosecurity action plan to deal with accidental or deliberate introductions of predator species. - A4.10 Exclude recreational and other non-essential helicopter flights from an exclusion zone of 1km surrounding Skelligs SPA. - A4.11 Finalise and publish a vegetation survey, including an investigation of species that may have been cultivated by the monks. - A4.12 Promote and undertake survey, research and, where needed, conservation work of other biodiversity taxa on the island. - A4.13 Research the impacts of mice and rabbits on the biodiversity and archaeological heritage of the islands.
+Consider whether eradication is necessary. - A4.14 Develop guidance for boat operators to follow to reduce potential impacts on wildlife on Sceilg Mhichíl, and in the surrounding waters.